Spl train reaches Bengaluru from Delhi, passengers to undergo 14-day quarantine

-Around 1,000 passengers arrived in Bengaluru from Delhi on Thursday on board the first train to Karnataka since limited rail services resumed in the country, officials said.
-Soon after arrival at the Bengaluru City Railway Station, the passengers were screened for COVID-19 on the station premises itself, the officials said.
+Around 1,000 passengers arrived here from Delhi on Thursday on board the first train to Karnataka since limited rail services resumed in the country amidst the lockdown, officials said.
+Soon after arrival at the Bengaluru City Railway station, the passengers were screened for COVID-19 on the station premises itself, the officials said.

+There were some complaints from the passengers, about services inside the train, alleged lack of prior information about quarantining them and the absence of a proper catalogue of hotels.
+Earlier, the train that left Delhi on Tuesday at 9.30 pm and scheduled to arrive at 6.40 am on Thursday was delayed by 40 minutes.

 ALSO READ